Danielngchunyik/viralvial/README.md

     cp config/database.yml.sample config/database.yml

-### Using `.env` file
+### Using `application.yml` file

-[dotenv](https://github.com/bkeepers/dotenv "dotenv") loads environment variables on an application-basis.
+[figaro](https://github.com/laserlemon/figaro "figaro") loads environment variables on an application-basis.
 Follow the instructions to use it

-1. Create a new `.env` file based on `.env.sample`

-    cp .env.sample .env
+1. "figaro install" creates a commented config/application.yml file and adds it to your .gitignore.

-2. Ask the project administrator for the other env values.
+2. Ask the project administrator for the env values.
 (If applicable)

 Create the database and migrate